 Tepezcohuite is usually prepared as a dried powder or cream to apply topically to the skin.
 It’s also used as a psychoactive beverage in traditional religious ceremonies.

 Tepezcohuite is a perennial tree native to Central and South America.
-It’s used as a psychoactive beverage in religious ceremonies as well as in traditional medicine.
+It has been used as a psychoactive beverage in religious ceremonies as well as in traditional medicine.

 While proponents of it use cite benefits such as reduced signs of skin aging, wound healing, and pain relief, there’s little research on the topic.
 Available studies suggest it may support the healing of leg ulcers, but more research is warranted.

-It’s likely safe when applied topically to the skin but should not be consumed orally due to its psychoactive properties and unknown safety profile.
+It’s likely safe when applied topically to the skin but should not be consumed orally due to its unknown safety profile.

 If you’re looking to try tepezcohuite, it’s best to use it only topically after consulting a healthcare professional to make sure it’s right for you.